 Our lead speaker will come from Grant Thornton.
 They have been publishing the Tou Ying tracker for many years and this looks at performance of the Top 25 UK firms under Chinese ownership.
 We will hear of the key factors that led to their success and also find out some of the factors that led to some investments not working out at planned.

 We shall also have talks from a UK business leader who will give a first-hand account of their experience.
-This shall be accompanied by a Chinese business owner who made an investment and will explain from the Chinese side how they viewed the process and ownership experience.

 Who should attend